-Thank you for coming forward to offer support to the local COVID-19 effort.
-We are bowled over by the number of offers of support we have already received, but we expected nothing less.
+Thank you to those who came forward to offer support with the local COVID-19 effort.
+We were bowled over by the number of offers of support we received, but we expected nothing less.
 We are blessed with an incredible community in Dudley.

 How you can help make a difference in your local community

 We know that all sorts of people will be feeling isolated from their communities, whether they are vulnerable or not.
 Some people will be self-isolating, some will be staying at home because they are most at risk of being hospitalised by COVID-19, some will be struggling to carry out every day tasks, and some may have already been isolated and lonely and will be at increased risk.